stumpergamer-jpg/Delta-Force-Poker-Cards-Collector/README.md

 Delta Force — Ahsarah Card Collection Tracker
-A lightweight, standalone, and feature-complete web tool designed to easily track your progress through the 55 Asara cards in Delta Force.
+A lightweight, standalone, and feature-complete web tool designed to easily track your progress through the 54 Ahsarah cards in Delta Force.

 ✨ Key Features
 Interactive Visual Tracking: Click on any card to instantly toggle its status (green background for Collected, red background for Missing).